-Follow the regulations in the relevant standards, in particular DIN VDE 0165.

-- Make sure when using the EK-86/W in Ex Zone 2 that the limits stated in the conformity certificates for the cards to be connected are observed (see Appendix D). - The EK-86/W and the EK-86/A must be connected directly to the potential equalisation strip via the terminal "PA" using a separate cable!
+- Follow the regulations in the relevant standards, in particular DIN VDE 0165. - Make sure that the limits stated in the conformity certificates for the cards to be connected are observed (see Appendix D). - Using a separate cable, the EK-86/S must be connected via the earthing screw fitted to the right of the housing directly to the potential equalisation strips.